iamkirankumaryadav/Library/Data Science/Imbalanced Dataset.md

 - **F1 Score** is a **Harmonic Mean** of `Recall` and `Precision` ( Keep a `Balance` between `Recall` and `Precision` for the **Classifier** )

 ### C. Use Cross Validation
-- Use **Stratified K Fold Cross Validation** with Equal Class Labels to Train the Model
+- Use **Stratified K Fold Cross Validation** with Equal Class Labels to Train the Model.

 ### D. Use Algorithms that Supports Imbalanced Data Set ( Ensembled Methods )

 ### 1. Random Forest Classifier
-- Parameter **class_weights** : We can Specify a Higher Weight for the **Minority Class**.
+- Parameter `class_weights` : We can Specify a Higher Weight for the **Minority Class**.

 ### E. Manual Methods
-- Collect more Data for Minority Class.
+- Collect more Data for `Minority` Class.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>